patractlabs/substrate-contracts-book/docs/redspot/intro/quick-start.md

 +-- redspot.config.ts
 +-- package.json
 ```

+### Clone an existing project
+You can also clone an existing redspot project.
+For example, you can clone this [project](https://github.com/atenjin/redspot-ink-example2)

 ### Compile your contract
 Netx, taking a look at `contracts/`, you should find `lib.rs`.This is the sample codes for a erc20 contract written in ***ink!***  with off-chain tests.
 For details, please refer [ink!](https://substrate.dev/substrate-contracts-workshop/#/0/setup)